RiseGaming/Takistan-Life-Rules/README.md

 7. Use typed commands (e.g., "hands up")—not everyone hears voice.
    - Use of the Shout mechanic is acceptable.
 8. No cross-faction transfers of money/gear/vehicles.
-9. Use buildable items only for valid RP—no trolling.
-   - Staff reserve the right to determine misuse of buildable items.
+9. Buildable items may only be placed to support an active or imminent RP scenario.
+   Placements that block spawns, safezones, or public roads without scene-specific justification will be removed and may lead to action.
+   - Staff may remove any placement they deem abusive.

 ---